-If you would like to lead a happier and healthier lifestyle, we encourage you to switch to the Mediterranean diet, one of the world's healthiest diets according to many experts.
+According to many experts, if you want to lead a happier and healthier lifestyle, we encourage you to switch to the Mediterranean diet, one of the world's most nutritious diets.
 Its status of Unesco's "intangible" cultural heritage speaks enough for itself.

 What makes the Mediterranean diet unique?